Rapid testing becoming more common at Central Valley hospitals

-FRESNO, California (KSEE) — More hospitals in the Central Valley are getting access to rapid COVID-19 testing, allowing them to widen their net on who can get tested for the virus.
+FRESNO, California (KGPE) — More hospitals in the Central Valley are getting access to rapid COVID-19 testing, allowing them to widen their net on who can get tested for the virus.

 The accessibility has helped some hospitals not have to rely on laboratories to get results.